 - Shekels – A unit of Israeli currency that is often used in a derogatory fashion while discussing Jews or Jewish control.
 One headline from The Daily Stormer website, for example, read “Jewed-Out Politicians Getting Mad Shekels from Jews.”

 - Shoah – The Hebrew word for “calamity,” “Shoah” has long been used as another name for the Holocaust.
 In alt-right circles, “Shoah” is used far more flippantly to describe inconveniences such as having one’s social media account suspended.
 (E.g., “My Twitter account was just Shoah’d.”)

-- Vibrant – Typically meaning something that is bright and colorful, “vibrant” is often used in alt-right circles as a euphemism for non-whites.
+- Vibrant – Typically meaning something that is bright and colorful, “vibrant” is often used in white nationalist circles as a euphemism for non-whites.

 - Virtue Signal – The practice of liberals attempting to show off how virtuous and tolerant they are without taking any meaningful action.